ashish-yadav11/dsblocks/README.md

 clickability (inspired by statuscmd patch for dwm) and cursor hinting when hovering on clickable blocks (inspired by polybar).

-To add colors to status, have your functions output raw characters from '\x0b' to '\x31'. '\x0b' in status text switches active colorscheme to the first one in the colors array in dwm and so on.
+To add colors to status, have your functions output raw characters from `\x0b` to `\x31`. `\x0b` in status text switches active colorscheme to the first one in the colors array defined in dwm's config.h and so on.
 See [util.h](util.h) and [statuscolors patch for dwm](https://dwm.suckless.org/patches/statuscolors/) for more info.
-Keep in mind that you have to start from '\x0b' instead of '\x01' as instructed on the patch's page.
+Keep in mind that you have to start from `\x0b` instead of `\x01` as instructed on the patch's page.

 # Signaling changes